-I want to focus on two speakers at the summit – Professor Max Tagmark of MIT, and Professor John Savage of Brown University.
-Tagmark is one version of a typical professor – enthusiastic, engaging, clothes slightly ill-fitting, hair unkempt, more concerned with his thoughts than his appearance.
-Savage is the other end of the spectrum – buttoned up, analytical, but no less intelligent than Tagmark.
+I want to focus on two speakers at the summit – Professor Max Tegmark of MIT, and Professor John Savage of Brown University.
+Tegmark is one version of a typical professor – enthusiastic, engaging, clothes slightly ill-fitting, hair unkempt, more concerned with his thoughts than his appearance.
+Savage is the other end of the spectrum – buttoned up, analytical, but no less intelligent than Tegmark.

 I’ve included videos of each presentation, courtesy of the Boston Global Forum, below.
 Before you watch them, I want to point out why these two individuals and their discussions intrigued me so.

 In the world of Artificial Intelligence there are two schools of thought: